maximilien/knfun/README.md

 As mentioned above, you need to get credentials for both the [Twitter API](https://developer.twitter.com/en/docs) and the [IBM Watson API](https://cloud.ibm.com/apidocs/visual-recognition/visual-recognition-v3).
 Once you do, then you should be able to follow the steps below.

-To facilitate using and passing these secrets in the commands, I recommend setting environment variables for each string in your shell.
-Feel free to use other means but in the description below I am assuming that the secret values are set to the environment variables correspondingly named.
+To facilitate using and passing these secrets at the command line, I recommend setting environment variables for each string in your shell.
+Feel free to use other means, but in the description below I am assuming that the secret values are set to the environment variables correspondingly named.

 ### Twitter